 The controller was responsive most of the time with the beam projecting from the hilt as you would expect.
-It's worth noting that we were playing an early beta, so expect it will become even better in the run up to the November launch.

 Surprisingly, we managed to win our duel, but not without panic and almost taking out a small child who was watching us at the time.